Ziax99/Quizzler-Flutter-Challenge/README.md

 # Quizzler-Flutter-Challenge

-An App for quizzes and calculating score for android and ios
+An App for quizzes and calculating comulative score for android and ios